 Producing varieties with the unique characteristics that industrial practices are in danger of eliminating.

 Most industrial growers plant modern varieties that have been developed to ‘self-blanch’ in the field.
-Our grower Antonello perseveres with sand-forcing for the delicately-balanced flavour, dense texture and standout colour that only this unique method of growing can produce.
+Our grower Antonello perseveres with sand-forcing for the delicately-balanced flavour flavor, dense texture and standout colour that only this unique method of growing can produce.

 No or low tillage of the land to protect ecosystems against soil erosion and nutritional depletion.

-Low tillage also contributes to increasing organic soil matter and sequester carbon.
+Low tillage also contributes to increasing organic soil matter and sequesters carbon.